ddsnph/MRI-Brain-Network-Analysis-with-Morphometric-Similarity-Networks/README.md

 6. run freesurfer for subject file of your choosing, ensuring you in the right directory: recon-all -i /mnt/c/Users/monka/Downloads/BIDS_FINAL/sub-0028224/anat/sub-0028224_T1w.nii.gz -s 0028224 -all   (//MODIFY THIS FOR YOUR DIRECTORY YOU IN\\)

-Where my issues occured using
+Where my issues occured using local: could not run freesurfer, kept saying cores dumped.

 Option 2: Using Docker

 1. Download docker
-2. run this in command line but modify it for you: docker run -ti --rm -e DISPLAY=host.docker.internal:0.0 -v /mnt/c/Users/monka/Downloads/BIDS_FINAL:/data freesurfer/freesurfer:6.0 recon-all -i /data/sub-0028224/anat/sub-0028224_T1w.nii.gz -s 0028224 -all
+2. run this in command line but modify it for you to insert data: docker run -ti --rm -e DISPLAY=host.docker.internal:0.0 -v /mnt/c/Users/monka/Downloads/BIDS_FINAL:/data freesurfer/freesurfer:6.0 recon-all -i /data/sub-0028224/anat/sub-0028224_T1w.nii.gz -s 0028224 -all

 3. make sure you have a container running now

-4.
+where my issue occured was not getting freesurfer to run but to get my data into the enivronment running within docker.
+It never recognized it or imported all my data